Select Page

 The search for knowledge and how to lead a meaningful life is nothing new.
 If parents introduce children to these ideas from the past, they will have a better understanding of how to live, think and make decisions in the world today.

-3 life and leadership lessons from great thinkers of the past
+3 leadership lessons from great thinkers of the past

 These ideas are relevant whether people are wearing togas or jeans, and they have practical applications that can help all of us.
 Examples of everyday advice these extraordinary minds left us include: